North Korean space program: Kwangmyŏngsŏng program

 North Korea launched the first satellite, named Kwangmyŏngsŏng-1 on 31 August 1998.
 On 4 September 1998, North Korea claimed that the launch of Kwangmyŏngsŏng-1 was successful.
 However, the launch was considered as a failure outside North Korea.

 Kwangmyŏngsŏng-2 was launched on 5 April 2009.
 Similar to the launch of Kwangmyŏngsŏng-1, North Korea claimed successful for the launch, however, the launch was also considered as a failure outside North Korea.

 North Korea launched two satellites in 2012: Kwangmyŏngsŏng-3 and Kwangmyŏngsŏng-3 Unit 2.
 While the Kwangmyŏngsŏng-3 launch was failed in April 2012, eight months later, the second version of this satellite was successfully launched.

 Four years later, on 7 February 2016, North Korea successfully launched Kwangmyŏngsŏng-4 satellite.

 There are plans to launch another satellite of Kwangmyŏngsŏng program, called Kwangmyŏngsŏng-5.

 Reconnaissance satellite program

 Throughout 2022, North Korea tested reconnaissance satellite components four times.
 These tests occurred on 27 February, 5 March and 18 December 2022 (two tests).

 In 2023, North Korea attempted to launch Malligyong-1 reconnaissance satellite three times.
 While the first and second attempt (in May and August, respectively) failed, the third attempt (in November) was successful.

 North Korea planned to launch three more reconnaissance satellites in 2024.
-Actually, North Korea launched only one satellite, named Malligyong-1-1 on 27 May 2024 onboard a new launch vehicle using kerolox propellant, but failed.
+However, North Korea ended up launching only one satellite, named Malligyong-1-1 on 27 May 2024 onboard a new launch vehicle using kerolox propellant, which ended in a failure.
+No other launches were carried out in 2024.